 - The Defra website has the latest information on the work that Defra are doing.

-This information will be updated as the government and EU made decisions and requirements become clearer.
+This information will be updated as the government and EU makes decisions and requirements become clearer.

-- UK product safety and metrology from 1 January 2021 - Detailed guides for businesses on specific product safety and metrology regulations from 1 January 2021 can be found here
+- Where to find guides for businesses on specific product safety regulations from 1 January 2021.

-- Further advice on consumer product safety is available from the Consumer Protection section of our website here and from the Office for Product Safety and Standards here
+- Further advice on consumer product safety is available from the Consumer Protection section of our Derry City and Strabane District Councils website here and from the Office for Product Safety and Standards here.
+BEIS has also launched a series of on-demand videos on subjects ranging from trade to data to help business understand the new rules.
+Businesses can sign up through the following link, available here.

 For further information on BREXIT see https://www.derrystrabane.com/Brexit